openstack/openstack-manuals/doc/config-reference/source/tables/swift-proxy-server-filter-ratelimit.rst

    * - ``rate_buffer_seconds`` = ``5``
      - Number of seconds the rate counter can drop and be allowed to catch up (at a faster than listed rate).
 A larger number will result in larger spikes in rate but better average accuracy.
    * - ``set log_address`` = ``/dev/log``
-     - Location where syslog sends the logs to
+     - Location where syslog sends the logs to.
    * - ``set log_facility`` = ``LOG_LOCAL0``
-     - Syslog log facility
+     - Syslog log facility.
    * - ``set log_headers`` = ``false``
-     - If True, log headers in each request
+     - If True, log headers in each request.
    * - ``set log_level`` = ``INFO``
-     - Log level
+     - Log level.
    * - ``set log_name`` = ``ratelimit``
-     - Label to use when logging
+     - Label to use when logging.
    * - ``use`` = ``egg:swift#ratelimit``
-     - Entry point of paste.deploy in the server
+     - Entry point of paste.deploy in the server.
-   * - ``with container_limit_x`` = ``r``
-     - No help text available for this option.